miguelfagundez/AwesomeToast-Android/README.md

 **Toast Messages Available into the Library**

-The library has some common Toast available just in one line.
+The library has some common Toast available just in one line (Success, Info, Warning, and Error).
 Each type has four options (Normal, Peak, Gradient, and PeakGradient).
 The table below shows a complete example with its pictures.

 | Toast Name | Picture |
 | ------------- | ------------- |